-As the fleet transitions to alternative powertrains, the allocation of vehicle time shifts. \cref{activity_percent_decomposition} breaks down the average duration spent on various activities, with \cref{activity_DB} and \cref{activity_BEB} displaying these metrics for DBs and BEBs, respectively.
+As the fleet transitions to alternative powertrains, the allocation of vehicle time shifts. \cref{activity_percent_decomposition} breaks down the average duration spent on various activities, displaying these metrics for DBs and BEBs, respectively.
 For BEBs, the operational profile remains relatively stable as the penetration rate $A^\nu$ increases.
 The percentage of time spent on revenue trips hovers around 58-62\% indicating that the schedule optimization efficiently integrates electric buses without significantly eroding service productivity.
 This revenue share is maintained by balancing necessary station layovers and charging times.
 Notably, the time spent actually charging remains low (approximately 5--6\%, and the time spent \textit{waiting} for a charger is negligible (below 2.5\%).
 This validates the efficacy of the proposed adaptive queuing strategy, which successfully schedules charging events to avoid congestion.
 Conversely, the data for DBs in the 100\% scenario (\cref{activity_DB}) appears skewed; this is because the few remaining DBs are assigned to specific, isolated long-haul trips that lack the typical chain of connections, resulting in disproportionately high pull-in/pull-out times relative to their service time.